Guide

 TypeChinese lets you practice Traditional Chinese passages and show Zhuyin hints while you type.
 That makes it useful if you already have a Zhuyin keyboard installed and want to improve speed with real text.

-Start with Traditional Chinese typing practice, or compare all input methods in the Chinese keyboard guide.
+Start with HSK 1 Traditional Chinese practice with Zhuyin hints.
+When the layout feels familiar, move into Traditional newspaper typing practice, or compare all input methods in the Chinese keyboard guide.